openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 ## Proposal

-[NB: these are all short now, just adding to them as we outline what each involved component will do in the solution]

-Cloud Credential Operator (CCO) changes: Add a "Token" mode, distinct from disabled/manual mode that will look for and process CredentialRequests referenced in Operator CRs.
+**Cloud Credential Operator (CCO) changes**: Add a "Token" mode, distinct from disabled/manual mode that will look for and process CredentialRequests referenced in Operator CRs.
 This will operate in one of two ways depending on which other parts of this EP for other components are adopted: specifically HyperShift/Rosa adding CCO with Token mode or continuing with the current support for the pod identity webhook.

-- CCO Token mode will work by adding a "role-arn"-type field on operator added CredentialsRequest objects.
+CCO Token mode will work by adding a "role-arn"-type field on operator added CredentialsRequest objects.
 This is a new API field on the CredentialsRequest spec.
 When CCO acquires a CredentialsRequest it will mint a Secret (as today mostly) with new functionality: Adding to the Secret a path to the projected ServiceAccount token (static for OCP) and a roleARN (from the new field on the CredentialsRequest).

 Validation of CredentialsRequest by Token mode CCO?
 Maybe.
-Currently CCO gets some permissions under ROSA (unused), could expand these permissions to include the Policy Simulator such that it could validate a role has permissions, and with this CCO could be the alerting mechanism for a changed CredentialsRequest without sufficient permissions
+Currently, CCO gets some permissions under ROSA (unused), could expand these permissions to include tools like AWS's Policy Simulator such that it could validate a role has permissions, and with this CCO could be the alerting mechanism for a changed CredentialsRequest without sufficient permissions.

-- Pod Identity Webhook mode (Deployed on classic ROSA, ROSA on HyperShift, standard OCP and Hypershift)
+**Pod Identity Webhook mode** (Deployed on classic ROSA, ROSA on HyperShift, standard OCP and Hypershift)

-Will work by annotating the ServiceAccount triggering the projection of the service account tokens into pods created for the operator (same method and resultant actions as: https://github.com/openshift/hypershift/pull/1351)
+Will work by annotating the ServiceAccount triggering the projection of the service account tokens into pods created for the operator (same method and resultant actions as: https://github.com/openshift/hypershift/pull/1351) the README here gives an AWS specific example: https://github.com/openshift/aws-pod-identity-webhook)

-HyperShift changes: Possibly some changes to logic for Pod Identity Webhooks as needed for fine-grained credential management to allow for multi-tenancy (see definition earlier).
+Possibly some changes to logic for Pod Identity Webhooks as needed for fine-grained credential management to allow for multi-tenancy (see definition earlier).
 Also, need to add pod identity webhooks targeting other cloud providers and change the annotations to more generic naming.

+**HyperShift changes**: Include Cloud Credential Operator with "Token" mode (see above).
+Allows for processing of CredentialsRequest objects added by operators.

-OperatorHub changes: Allow for import of additional, well-known, ENV variables on the Subscription object.
+**OperatorHub changes**: Allow for import of additional, well-known, ENV variables on the Subscription object.
 These fields will allows UX for the information needed by CCO or webhook, for input of the cloud credentials.

-OLM changes: Generate a manual ack for operator upgrade when cloud resources are involved.
+**OLM changes**: Generate a manual ack for operator upgrade when cloud resources are involved.
 This can be determined by parsing the Subscription objects.
 Ensures admin signs off that cloud resources are provisioned and working as intended before an operator upgrade.

-Operator team/ Operator SDK changes: Follow new guidelines for allowing for the operator to work on STS enabled cluster.
+**Operator team/ Operator SDK changes**: Follow new guidelines for allowing for the operator to work on STS enabled cluster.
 New guidelines would include the following to use CCO Token mode:

 - changing CRD to add CredentialRequest references and putting those referenced
 - CredentialRequests into a defined directory in the bundle